For children who will think and lead in English at the highest levels

 During The Program

-Every session runs The Loop.
+Every session runs The LCS.

-Understand The Loop
+Understand The LCS

 After 16 Weeks